 Henry Harris is a highly acclaimed chef, restaurateur and food writer with 30+ years experience in the food and hospitality sector.
-Henry began his career as an apprentice at Hilaire under Simon Hopkinson where he started his ascent to becoming Head Chef and subsequently Executive Chef at a number of London's most acclaimed restaurants, including Bibendum; Harvey Nichols’ Fifth Floor Restaurant and Hush Mayfair.
+He is chef and co owner of Bouchon Racine and the Three Compasses in Farringdon.
+Bouchon Racine opened in December 2022 to universal critical acclaim from all the major restaurant critics.
+Henry began his career as an apprentice at Hilaire under Simon Hopkinson where he started his ascent to becoming Head Chef at a number of London’s most acclaimed restaurants, including Bibendum and Harvey Nichols’ Fifth Floor Restaurant.
 Henry opened his own restaurant Racine in 2002, which soon became a multi-award winning, London institution for serving gutsy French cuisine.
-Henry is currently Chef and Beverage Director at Wright Brothers.

-Across the course of Henry's career to date he has also worked as a consultant chef and restaurateur for numerous openings; these include Soho House, The Bower House, Groucho Club Soho, as well as ambassadorial work with Donald Russell.
-Henry's food writing career includes Times Weekend, Sunday Telegraph, Observer Food Monthly to name a few.
-In Henry's spare time he is a Director of his family business, Harris Vinters.
+Across the course of Henry’s career to date he has also worked as a consultant chef and restaurateur for numerous openings; these include Soho House, The Bower House, Groucho Club Soho, as well as ambassadorial work with Donald Russell.
+Henry’s food writing career includes THE TIMES, Times Weekend, Sunday Telegraph, Observer Food Monthly to name a few.
+He is a Director of his family business, Harris Vintners.

 Life Before Leiths:

 “Before Leiths, I was working as a waiter for the late Karl Loderer at Manleys, a remarkable Austrian chef who inspired me to leave the dining room and head for the kitchen.”

 What drew you towards a career in food?

 “My father went through a number of career changes and became a wine merchant and then opened a restaurant in Brighton, le Grandgousier.
 Whilst relentlessly hard, it became a part of our lives and I couldn’t see myself doing anything else.”